LouisMazel/maz-ui/packages/docs/docs/components/maz-picker.md

 ## Documentation

-- As input value, you must provide a valid format of [Dayjs](https://day.js.org/docs/en/display/format)
+- As input value, min-date, max-date or disabled-dates you must provide the same and a valid format of [Dayjs](https://day.js.org/docs/en/display/format)
   - **Simply date**: The better format is `YYYY-MM-DD` - *Example: "2022-03-02" (for range picker "{ start: '2022-03-02', end: '2022-03-28' }")*
   - **Date Time**: The better format is `YYYY-MM-DD HH:mm` or `YYYY-MM-DD h:mm a`  - *Example: "2022-03-02 16:30" or "2022-03-02 04:30 pm"*
   - **Only Time**: `HH:mm`, `h:mm a`, etc  - *Example: "16:30" or "4:30 pm"*

+- The returned value is formatted by [days.format()](https://day.js.org/docs/en/display/format) function with the format provided

 - This component use [MazInput](/maz-ui-3/components/maz-input.html), so it inherits his props:
   - Use `label` & `placeholder` props

-- The model value is formatted by [days.format()](https://day.js.org/docs/en/display/format) function

 ## Options